 The web forms that were created missed one important feature, the ability to accept pdfs.
 It could not be addressed because we did not know how to save pdfs to the database.
 The solution was addressed in a video on YouTube titled, “Image Upload in sql using asp.net with c#.”
 In the video Asraar shows how to save an image location to a database but it was not the exact solution we were looking for.
-How it works is a folder is created on the hosts local computer for saving the file.
+Image Upload uses a folder is created on the hosts local computer for saving the file.
 The file location is then saved into the database thus when the image is queried from the local computer it will retrieve the image.
-After reading a stack overflow article on saving images onto a cloud-based database, it was discovered that this is not an option.
-Cloud based database do not allow for pdf storage.
-Dr. Wrice suggested we have the document management system local to each user.
+After reading a Stack Overflow article on saving images onto a cloud-based database we determined this was not an option.
+Cloud based databases do not allow for pdf storage.
+Our mentor suggested we have the document management system local to each user.
 This would mean that only they would have access to their documents, and it would be saved to their machine, they could then send, save, and print as many copies as they want.
 This was not something ever considered by the team, but it works well with the setup of the system.
 There was never a need for system to be cloud based when the faculty could just send it when they want.

-Azure cloud services was a free service for the first 2 months but afterwards they would charge for certain services.
-The way in which they charged for the service was not clear which made keeping the database up difficult.
-After having the database up for about 4 months a team member who oversaw the database was charged over $200 for the azure service.
+Azure cloud services is a free service for the first 2 months but afterwards they would charge for certain services.
+The way in which they charged for the service was not clear which made maintaining the database difficult.
+After developing the database for 4 months a team member who oversaw the database was charged over $200 for the azure service.
 Then 2 months after the first charge he was charged another $455.
 After the first charge the account was not used much to avoid charges but instead the price went up and thus the account was closed.
 There was not much of an issue with closing the account because the database could easily be recreated thanks to the ERD into a local database.

 Results